uodataservices/python-novice-gapminder/episodes/07-reading-tabular.md

 - This is a `DataFrame`
 - Two rows named `'Australia'` and `'New Zealand'`
-- Twelve columns, each of which has two actual 64-bit floating point values.
+- Twelve columns, each of which has values, one for each row.
   - We will talk later about null values, which are used to represent missing observations.
 - Uses 208 bytes of memory.